Custom AI models: the cornerstone of better handwriting OCR

 And yet, even the biggest players still fail to produce handwriting OCR tools that can read and digest large volumes of handwritten documents accurately.
 The reason?
 The intricate nature of handwriting itself.

-In this blog, we’ll discuss why handwriting OCR that’s driven by deep learning makes the process more precise, and we’ll compare the benefits of a custom OCR model to out-of-the box software.
+In this blog, we’ll discuss why handwriting OCR that’s driven by deep learning makes the process more precise, and we’ll compare the benefits of Automation Hero’s custom OCR model to out-of-the box software.